How to Fix Drain filter clog on LG WM4500HBA (Front Load)

 Drain filter clog

-This step-by-step repair guide walks you through fixing drain filter clog on your LG WM4500HBA (Front Load).
-With the right tools and parts, most homeowners can complete this repair in 1–2 hours and avoid a costly service call.
+In this guide, I’ll walk you through fixing a drain filter clog on your LG WM4500HBA (Front Load).
+With the right tools and parts at your disposal, most homeowners can tackle this repair in about 1–2 hours, saving themselves from a potentially costly service call.

 Part of our Top 20 Washing machine Models & Common Repair Issues Guide.
 Browse all washing machine repair guides for related models and issues.

-If your LG WM4500HBA is experiencing a drain filter clog, you may notice one or more of the following symptoms during or after a wash cycle.
+If your LG WM4500HBA is facing a drain filter clog, you might notice one or more of the following symptoms during or after a wash cycle.

-These issues are most commonly caused by a buildup of lint, coins, hair, or small debris accumulating in the drain pump filter over time, restricting water flow and triggering the washer’s internal sensors.
+These issues are primarily caused by a buildup of lint, coins, hair, or small debris accumulating in the drain pump filter over time, which restricts water flow and triggers the washer’s internal sensors.

 Tools & Parts Needed